FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 # Agenda

 1. What CSS is and how to use it
-2. The box model and block vs. inline
+2. The box model and block vs. inline elements
 3. Classes and IDs
 4. Position and float
 5. Color and backgrounds